xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SHOW.TOOLBAR**(**bar\_id, visible**, dock, x\_pos, y\_pos, width,
 protect, tool\_tips, large\_buttons, color\_buttons)

-Bar\_id    is a number or name of a toolbar corresponding to the toolbars you want to display.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;is a number or name of a toolbar corresponding to the toolbars you want to display.
 For detailed information about bar\_id, see ADD.TOOL.

-Visible    is a logical value that, if TRUE, specifies that the toolbar is visible or, if FALSE, specifies that the toolbar is hidden.
+Visible&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE, specifies that the toolbar is visible or, if FALSE, specifies that the toolbar is hidden.

-Dock    specifies the docking location of the toolbar.
+Dock&nbsp;&nbsp;&nbsp;&nbsp;specifies the docking location of the toolbar.

 <table>
 <tbody>